Orion (constellation): Americas

 The Seri people of northwestern Mexico call the three stars in Orion's Belt Hapj (a name denoting a hunter) which consists of three stars: Hap (mule deer), Haamoja (pronghorn), and Mojet (bighorn sheep).
 Hap is in the middle and has been shot by the hunter; its blood has dripped onto Tiburón Island.

 The same three stars are known in Spain and most of Latin America as "Las tres Marías" (Spanish for "The Three Marys").
 In Puerto Rico, the three stars are known as the "Los Tres Reyes Magos" (Spanish for The Three Wise Men).

-The Ojibwa/Chippewa Native Americans call this constellation Mesabi for Big Man.
+The Ojibwa/Chippewa Native Americans call this constellation Mesabi ("big man").
+Likewise, an Ininewuk (Cree) story names the constellation Mistâpêw (with the same meaning), telling that a giant enters the dreams of seven sleeping brothers in order to imprison their souls within stones.
+They are freed by their nephew, who builds the first sweat lodge to release the souls; the sweat lodge is represented by the constellation classically known as Corona Borealis.

 To the Lakota Native Americans, Tayamnicankhu (Orion's Belt) is the spine of a bison.
 The great rectangle of Orion is the bison's ribs; the Pleiades star cluster in nearby Taurus is the bison's head; and Sirius in Canis Major, known as Tayamnisinte, is its tail.
 Another Lakota myth mentions that the bottom half of Orion, the Constellation of the Hand, represented the arm of a chief that was ripped off by the Thunder People as a punishment from the gods for his selfishness.
 His daughter offered to marry the person who can retrieve his arm from the sky, so the young warrior Fallen Star (whose father was a star and whose mother was human) returned his arm and married his daughter, symbolizing harmony between the gods and humanity with the help of the younger generation.
 The index finger is represented by Rigel; the Orion Nebula is the thumb; the Belt of Orion is the wrist; and the star Beta Eridani is the pinky finger.